Ridwantemi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 20)removes all letters c and C from input
 21)reverse its input
-22)displays all users and their home directories, sorted by users
+22)displays all users and their home directories, sorted by users 23)finds all empty files and directories in the current directory and all sub-directories 24)lists all the files with a .gif extension in the current directory and all its sub-directories 25)decodes acrostics that use the first letter of each line.
+26)parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests.
+Order by number of requests, most active host or IP at the top